Frank-Pechar/react-project-manager/README.md

 ## Description of App Functionality, Features, and Methods

 React project I completed from Udemy: React - The Complete Guide 2023 (incl.
 React Router & Redux) by Maximilian Schwarzmuller.
-After coding this project I added layout refinements.
+After coding this project I made modifications for mobile responsive design.
 Also added comments for educational purposes.

 App can be run from: https://frank-pechar-react-project-manager.netlify.app/